 On 18 March 1960 Escher finished one of his most iconic works: the lithograph Ascending and Descending.
-The work was the result of a remarkable exchange of ideas between the graphic artist and the British mathematician Roger Penrose.
-The latter had discovered the work of Escher at his solo exhibition in the Stedelijk Museum in Amsterdam in 1954, which was held during the International Congress of Mathematicians of that year.*
+The print was the result of a remarkable exchange of ideas between the graphic artist and the British mathematician Roger Penrose.
+The latter first came into contact with M.C.
+Escher at his solo exhibition in the Stedelijk Museum in Amsterdam in 1954, which was held during the International Congress of Mathematicians of that year.*

 Escher’s work impressed Penrose greatly and soon after, he began creating impossible images of his own.
 His father Lionel, himself an expert in genetics and mathematics, helped him and designed some models based on Roger’s drawings.
 Together they published an article in the February 1958 edition of the British Journal of Psychology called ‘Impossible Objects: A Special Type of Visual Illusion’.
 It included a drawing and a three-dimensional model of a continuous flight of stairs that seems to lead up (or down) forever.
 Escher was sent an copy of the article and now it was his turn to be deeply impressed.** The article sparked the idea for Ascending and Descending, which he started working on in late 1959.
 In April 1960 he wrote a letter to Roger and Lionel Penrose in which he thanked them for their invention.
 Along with his letter he enclosed a print of Ascending and Descending.

 In the documentary The Art of the Impossible: MC Escher and Me Roger Penrose talks about his connection with Escher and how Ascending and Descending came to be.

 In a letter to his son Arthur from January 1960 Escher talks about the lithograph***: